2025 Tesla vandalism: West

-On March 22, a man in Berkeley, California, was arrested for firing a stun gun at protesters.
-No injuries were reported.
-The suspect, who demonstrators said had attempted to disrupt several earlier protests, was grabbed by protesters before officers arrested him.
 On April 6, a man slashed the tire of a Tesla parked outside a grocery store in Clovis.
 In San Jose, police arrested a man who was seen on video keying a Tesla.
 A dealership and several vehicles in Encinitas were spray-painted with swastikas.
 In Vista, a person reportedly broke the side-view mirror of a Tesla parked in a driveway.
 In Berkeley, a person was filmed spray-painting a Tesla in a Whole Foods Market parking lot.
 On March 29, a Cybertruck parked outside a home in Novato was vandalized, with a suspect slitting the tires and throwing a rock at the windshield.

 One person was arrested after a molotov cocktail was thrown at a Tesla dealership in Loveland, Colorado, on March 7.
 A second person had been charged with vandalizing the same dealership earlier in the month, though a police said the incidents appeared to be unrelated.
 Police in Colorado Springs said they had responded to two reports of Tesla vehicles being vandalized in 2025.

 Sometime on the night of April 2 and 3, 16 Cybertrucks and a dealership were spray-painted in Meridian, Idaho.

 In Nevada, multiple Teslas were set on fire at a dealership in Enterprise.
 The Federal Bureau of Investigation said they were investigating.
-A 36-year-old Las Vegas Asian-American male resident was arrested and charged with federal offenses.
+A 36-year-old Las Vegas man was arrested and charged with federal offenses.

 In Salem, Oregon, a Tesla vehicle was set on fire in a dealership parking lot in January.
 The following month, several gunshots were fired at the windows of the same dealership.
 A suspect was arrested and faces federal charges.
 A dealership in Tigard was also damaged by gunfire in March.
 A security guard was present, but they were not injured.
 In Portland, a person spray-painted the word "Nazi" on a Tesla.
 In Eugene, the words "Divest" and "Depose" were spray-painted on two Tesla vehicles.
 In Portland, Oregon, a man was arrested for trying to blind Tesla employees with a laser pointer.

 In Washington, four Cybertrucks were damaged by a fire in Seattle in March.
 An explosion occurred at a Tesla supercharger station located in Lacey in April.

 On March 22, four Tesla chargers in Rock Springs, Wyoming, were spray-painted with swastikas.